Mary Endico selfie Warwick Dog Park, 05/06/2022

 conservation technique to insure the work will survive generations.

-Mary Endico has been a professional watercolorist for over a quarter of a
+Mary Endico has been a professional watercolorist for nearly a half century.

 In 2001 the National Watercolor Society

 elected Mary to signature membership.
 She is included in

 Who's Who in America and Who's Who in American Women.
 Mary graduated from Boston University in 1976 with a

 Bachelor of Fine Arts .
 She also enjoys signature membership to the

 Kentucky Watercolor Society and the North East Watercolor Society

 where she serves on the Board of Directors.
 Formerly, Mary was a Signature

 Member of Knickerbocker Artists and an Artist Member of the